Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 # Stub implementation of the Module trait

-Plug together all types and features
+Plugging together all types and features, we get this `Module` trait implementation in `lib.rs`:

 ```rust
 impl<C: Context> Module for NonFungibleToken<C> {